BSC-CNS-EAPM/MN_bash_runners/README.md

-# Run files for Marenostrum clusters
+l l# Run files for Marenostrum clusters
 A collection of bash files to launch jobs in different MareNostrum clusters

 ## Available runners: